hinto-janai/monero-bash/docs/guide.md

 *note:* the `.bitmonero` folder path can be set anywhere

 ## Configuration
-If you already have a custom `monerod.conf` or `monero-wallet-cli.conf`, put them in your `.bitmonero` folder and monero-bash will use them.
+If you already have a custom `monerod.conf` or `monero-wallet-cli.conf`, put them in `.monero-bash/config/` folder and monero-bash will use them.
 [Refer to this documentation for monero.conf files](https://monerodocs.org/interacting/monero-config-file)

 If you have a custom xmrig or p2pool `config.json`, rename them to:
 * `xmrig.json`